Disclaimer: Affiliate links are used in this blog post. Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 These are just six brands in the fitness industry.
 No doubt, many businesses are making moves to show their support and committing to social justice.
 As the wellness and fitness industry gets louder on these issues, fitness will become more accessible and inclusive.

+However you decide to continue the work, no step is too small, and there are opportunities for every business to improve, change and pivot.
+Let’s keep having meaningful conversations about how businesses of all industries can better show up for their customers and staff.
 At Ruoom, we’ve created additional resources for those interested in creating change within your organizational walls.
 As a fitness instructor or business owner looking business advice from a diverse group or resources, you may enjoy our blog, Inclusive Resources for Fitness Instructors & Entrepreneurs.
 If you’re looking for like-minded social influencers using their platforms to inspire conversations, check out our blog, Top 10 Fitness Influencers Promoting Inclusivity.
 Last, but certainly not least, if you want to look at diversity and inclusion on a wider scale and how particular actions can move your business toward become a more inclusive fitness club or gym hop over to our blog, Why 2020 is the Year for Accessibility in Fitness.